sobhika-n/Battery_Remaining_Useful_Life_Prediction/Readme.md

 ## Exploratory Data Analysis (EDA)
 In this phase, we explore the dataset and prepare it for modeling.
 EDA involves the following steps:
 - Data Exploration: Visualizing data distributions using histograms, bar plots, and box plots.
-- Visualization: Univariate and multivariate analysis to gain insights into feature relationships.
+- Visualization: Univariate, bivariate and multivariate analysis to gain insights into feature relationships.

 ## Feature Engineering
 In this project, we remove certain features due to multicollinearity, simplifying the dataset for modeling.